swiss-ai-center/core-engine/docs/tutorials/getting-started.md

 ## Start a machine learning service

-A machine learning service is a service that will register to the Engine in order to accept tasks to execute.
+A machine learning service is a service that will register to the Core Engine in order to accept tasks to execute.

 Refer to the [Services](../reference/index.md#services) documentation for all the available machine learning backend services.